koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

     State is a JavaScript object and the view is described declaratively.
     Mutation is only for state, not for views, which means we can write tests for state and view easily.
 - reuseable
-    Because updating a state and describing a view are loose coupled.
+    Because updating a state and describing a view are loose coupling.
 - `👀 = View(State)`
     View is just a function.
     React components are basically just idempotent functions.